 - Meet one-on-one with your instructor.
 Even though campuses are closed, faculty members will still be available to meet with you remotely to answer your questions.
 Reach out to them and schedule a time for a phone call or video chat.

 - Contact Counseling and Disability Services if you need them.
-If you currently have accommodations or feel that you may need accommodations through the Counseling and Disability Services Office, please email email@example.com.
-For personal support through the Counseling Office, please contact Tracey Watson or Jeff Snell.
+If you currently have accommodations or feel that you may need accommodations through the Counseling and Disability Services Office, please email firstname.lastname@example.org.
+For personal support through the Counseling Office, please contact Jeff Snell.

 - Be patient.
 You’re not alone in navigating this new challenge.
 Your instructors and college staff are also learning how best to help you in a new environment.
 We ask everyone for patience and understanding during this time.
 We all want to succeed and do our best, together.

-- Campuses may be closed, but we are still available for you!
-Just as you are learning from home, we are working from home.
+- We are still available for you!
+Just as you are learning from home, some of us are working from home.
 We are still available to answer your questions and help you in any way we can.
 Check your RaiderNet account for contact information for your success coach or academic advisor.
-Student Services has contact information during the campus closure listed here.
 Use the contact page available here to find a specific person’s contact information in the college directory.

 © Roane State Community College